 It’s my belief that a prop needs to be used thoughtfully and purposefully.
 Otherwise, your prop will run the risk of looking random in your product photo.

-A few things to ask yourself is:
+A few things to ask yourself when selecting props is:

 - Does this make the photo better or worse?